Darthan184/Multi-Launchpad-SFS1/README.md

 "realistic" - only used in 'realistic' difficulty

+**"location":**

+Specifies the name of an alternate location on the same planet.
+If omitted will use the name "(default)"

 ## UI

 If the mod is installed a window will appear in the space center view:

 ![UI](Images/UI.png)

-The '\<' and '>' buttons will switch the space center between the original (as specified in Space_Center_Data.txt) and the enabled alternates.
+The '\<' and '>' buttons at the top will switch the space center between the original (as specified in Space_Center_Data.txt) and the enabled alternates.
+The '\<' and '>' buttons at the bottom (only appear when the are multiple location) with switch between locations on the planet.

 ## Known Limitations